What Is a Temporary Anchorage Device?

-A temporary anchorage device (or TAD) is a tiny screw that your orthodontist embeds in the jawbone above the affected tooth.
-Once in place, an elastic band or extension is stretched from the TAD to the bracket on the tooth that needs fixing.
-The extra force provided by the band and your own skeletal structure help shift the tooth in the direction that it needs to go so that it can be fixed alongside your other teeth.
+A temporary anchorage device (TAD) is a tiny screw that we embed in your jawbone above the affected tooth.
+Once it’s in place, we stretch an elastic band or extension from the TAD to the bracket of the tooth that needs fixing.
+The extra force provided by the band and your own skeletal structure help shift the tooth in the direction it needs to go.

-As the name suggests, the temporary anchorage device is not permanent.
-Your orthodontist will remove the screw once it is no longer necessary.
+As the name suggests, temporary anchorage devices aren’t permanent.
+Your orthodontist will remove the screw once it’s no longer necessary.

 What to Expect During the Procedure

-If you’re self-conscious about gap teeth or teeth of different lengths, there are solutions available.
+If you’re self-conscious about the way your smile looks, Dr. Grussmark has an orthodontic solution for you.
 Temporary Anchorage Devices have been helping patients achieve perfect smiles for over three decades.
-Contact our office for an obligation-free consultation today!
+To learn more about what we can do for your smile, contact our office for a free consultation today.